Calpine (CPN) Q2 2017 Results - Earnings Call Transcript

 Operator

 Welcome to the Second Quarter 2017 Earnings Conference Call.
 My name is Nichole and I'll be your operator for today's call.
-At this time, all participants are a listen-only mode.
+At this time, all participants are in a listen-only mode.
 Please note that this conference is being recorded.

 I will now turn the call over to Bryan Kimzey.
 Mr. Kimzey, you may begin.